Adnuntius/documentation/other-useful-information/adserver-logs.md

 | `advertiser`      | ObjectId                          | The Adnuntius Creative that won the auction                                                                |
 | `team`            | ObjectId                          | The Adnuntius Team of the auction winning Line Item                                                        |

-{% hint style="info" %}
-You can also read more about log data and see an example of a single data record here: [https://adnuntius.com/blog/adnuntius-brings-the-big-data](https://adnuntius.com/blog/adnuntius-brings-the-big-data)
-{% endhint %}

 ## Object Identifiers